Middle School further prepares St. Andrew’s students to be leaders, servants, and lifelong learners.

 Preparation for the Future

 The Middle School years focus on continuing academic and personal growth in preparation for Upper School.
-Technology and theology classes move students into new and deeper intellectual territory, while our physical education or athletics requirement asks students to work together while pushing themselves physically.
+Technology and theology classes move students into new and deeper intellectual territory, while our athletics requirement asks students to work together while pushing themselves physically.
 We keep our Middle School community connected through frequent team-building activities, advisory meetings, trips, and community service programs.
 Most important of all is the expectation for students to take on leadership roles -- students often lead class discussions, plan and host community activities, or rally classmates to support an offsite event.
 These sorts of roles develop confidence and a sense of responsibility, both traits they will need to be successful at the Upper School.

 Time of Growth